 Freshman Application Requirements

-The optional interview provides an opportunity for Restrictive Early Action and Regular Decision applicants to have a meaningful conversation with a Stanford alumnus/a.
+The optional interview provides an opportunity for Regular Decision and Restrictive Early Action applicants to have a meaningful conversation with a Stanford alumnus/a.
 This two-way exchange allows you to learn more about Stanford, and the Admission Office to learn more about you.

 - If your high school is in an interview area (listed below), you may be offered an interview with a local, trained Stanford alumnus/a volunteer.
 Applicants may not request an interview.